 15. Prayer Plant (Maranta leuconeura)

 Related to calathea, with the same patterned leaves and humidity preferences.
-What makes her interesting is that her leaves fold upward at night like hands in prayer, then open again in the morning.
-It’s a small daily ritual that’s unexpectedly endearing once you notice it.
+What makes it interesting is that its leaves fold upward at night like hands in prayer, then open again in the morning.
+Keep the soil lightly moist.
+Curling leaves usually mean the plant got too dry, too cold, or too much direct sun.

 16. Lucky Bamboo (Dracaena sanderiana)

 Grows in water or soil, needs very little light, and is practically indestructible.
 Technically not bamboo at all, but it has the same clean, architectural look.
+If it is growing in water, change the water weekly and keep the roots covered.
 Note: toxic to cats specifically, despite being marketed broadly as a “safe” plant, so worth double-checking before buying for a pet home.

 17. Nerve Plant (Fittonia)